OpenWeather

 And a certificate of achievement.

-We will announce the winners in the first week of December, with the awards ceremony taking place on ICL’s main campus.
+We will announce the winners on 16 December, with the awards ceremony taking place at ICL’s Department of Earth Science and Engineering

 More Details